hilda32e/Metagenomas-EvoDivMet/Metagenome_Analysis/Metagenome_Info_Table/README.md

 # Metagenomas-EvoDivMet
-The scripts **MetagenomeInfoTable.sh** and **gc_and_taxa.py** create a .csv table from a .kraken and a fasta files.
-The information contained in the table is:

-  1. NODE (contig number)
+The script **mtg_table.py** creates a csv table with the following columns:

+  1. Contig name
   2. Length
-  3. Coverage
+  3. Coverage (optional)
   4. GC %
+  5. Contig sequence (optional)
-  5. Superkingdom
+  6. Superkingdom
-  6. Phylum
+  7. Phylum
-  7. Order
+  8. Order
-  8. Family
+  9. Family
-  9. Genus
+  10. Genus
-  10. Species
+  11. Species
-  11. Sub-species
+  12. Sub-species

-Before running the scripts please make sure you have Python 3.0 or above (https://www.python.org) and the ETE Toolkit libraries (http://etetoolkit.org).

-To run the scripts, execute the bash script **MetagenomeInfoTable.sh** with the .kraken file and .fasta file as arguments in that exact order, as shown in the following example:

-    sh MetagenomeInfoTable.sh $KRAKEN_FILE .kraken $CONTIGS_FILE

-The KRAKEN_FILE is the standard Kraken version 1 or 2 output and the CONTIGS_FILE  is the assembly file that was used to generate the kraken file.
-Since these two files are related, they should correspond to each other.
-If they don't (or are in an inverse order), the script will show an error message and the table will not be generated.
-Please make sure that you are using the corresponding input files.

-To run the script it is also necessary to have the file "taxdump.tar.gz" in the same directory as the scripts.
-If the file "taxdump.tar.gz" is not there (or if it is the first time that you run the script), the scripts will attempt to download the file.

-The script will generate a file named after the KRAKEN_FILE, but with the extension .csv as an output.
+The script requires two files, one (multi)fasta file and one with the taxonomic assignment file of kraken, kraken2, kaiju or any other program from which you can get a tab separated table (without headers) with the name of contig and the taxonomic id assigned to it.
+If you want to include the coverage of each contig you can also give the script a file with this info (must be a tab separated file without headers with the name of the contig and the coverage value).

+To run the script you’ll need the pandas library and the ete3 library.
+The later is used to translate the taxid and get their associated lineages to fill the table, but if you can’t install it, you can give the script a file with the taxid lineage info (again, must be a tab separated file without headers with the taxid and the lineage with each level separated by “;” (e.g. Bacteria;Proteobacteria;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia;Escherichia coli;Escherichia coli 1240)).

+Run python3 mtg_table.py -h for more info on other options.